afschowdhury/obsidian-notes/obsidian-notes/LLM/Chains in Langchain.md

 - [[LLMChain]]: A chain that combines a prompt template, a language model (either an LLM or a ChatModel), and an optional [[output parser]].
 This chain takes multiple input variables, uses the [[prompt template]] to format them into a prompt, passes it to the language model, and parses the output into a final format.
 - [[SimpleSequentialChain]]: **A chain that runs multiple [[LLMChains]] in sequence, passing the output of one chain as the input of the next one.**
-- [[SequentialChain]]: A chain that runs multiple LLMChains in sequence, passing multiple outputs and inputs between them.
+- [[SequentialChain]]: A chain that runs multiple LLMChains in sequence, passing **multiple outputs and inputs between them**.
 - **MultiPromptChain**: A chain that uses a router chain to select the best prompt template for a given input, and then runs an LLMChain with that prompt template.
+	- [?]
+Read more
 - **RouterChain**: A chain that takes an input and returns the name of the best destination chain to use for that input.